ravisairockey/Recon-Racket/README.md

 ## 🚀 What is Reconamil.sh?
 **Reconamil.sh** is a modular, automated shell script built for recon and scanning:

-* Subdomain enumeration
+✅ Subdomain enumeration
-* Port scanning
+✅ Port & service discovery
-* Vulnerability scanning
+✅ Vulnerability scanning
-* Report generation (HTML & logs)
+✅ HTML report & log export
-* Interactive menu for repeated scans
+✅ Interactive CLI menu for repeated scans

 Crafted and maintained by **@AmilRSV**.